How many solar panels do I need for heat pumps?

 All of these figures assume that a heat pump will be your home's sole heating and cooling system.
 Today’s high-performance models can actually pull that off, even in extremely cold climates.

-Of course, you’d budget for less energy use if installing a mini-split for only a part of your home.
-We’ve also made some estimates (based on the DOE database) for the amount of electricity a heat pump might use per square foot, which can be a decent way to estimate a partial home system's energy use.
+Of course, you’d budget for less energy use if you're installing a mini-split for only a part of your home.
+We’ve also made estimates (based on the DOE database) for the amount of electricity a heat pump might use per square foot, which can be a useful way to size a partial-home system.

-Some parts of the U.S. get more sunshine (and snow) than others, and some roofs are laid out for better sun exposure, depending on the direction, tilt, and shading.
-That all affects how much electricity your solar panels produce in a year.
+How much electricity your panels produce depends on your location and your roof—some parts of the U.S. get more sunshine (and snow) than others, and some roofs are laid out for better sun exposure, depending on the direction, tilt, and shading.

-Installers who bid on projects through the EnergySage Marketplace usually include production estimates in their quotes.
-We’ve analyzed those estimates and put together some rough guidelines for typical annual solar panel generation in different parts of the country.
+Installers on the EnergySage Marketplace include production estimates in their quotes.
+We've analyzed those estimates and put together regional guidelines for typical annual solar panel output across the country.

-These numbers assume that you’d install 450-watt solar panels.
+These numbers assume you’d install 450-watt solar panels.

 Average production per solar panel by U.S. region